macacajs/macaca-puppeteer/README.md

 [node-image]: https://img.shields.io/badge/node.js-%3E=_8-green.svg?style=flat-square
 [node-url]: http://nodejs.org/download/

 > [Puppeteer](//github.com/GoogleChrome/puppeteer) is a Node library which provides a high-level API to control headless Chrome over the DevTools Protocol.
 It can also be configured to use full (non-headless) Chrome.
+Macaca Puppeteer is a long-term maintained browser driver as a candidate for Macaca Electron driver.

 ## Installment